jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 The given code is a method definition for the `input_shape` method in a class.
 This method returns a `torch.Size` object with a single dimension, `self.max_sequence_length`.

 ### Method **`output_shape`** Overview
 The method `output_shape` returns the output shape of a neural network layer or module.
 It is defined within a class and takes no arguments.

 The method first checks if the attribute `reduce_output` is `None`.
-If it is, it returns the output shape of a `conv1d_stack` attribute.
-Otherwise, it returns the output shape of an `fc_stack` attribute.
-The output shape is represented as a `torch.Size` object.
+If it is, it returns the output shape of the `conv1d_stack` attribute.
+Otherwise, it returns the output shape of the `fc_stack` attribute.

+The output shape is represented as a `torch.Size` object, which is a tuple of integers representing the dimensions of the output tensor.

 #### **Method Details**
 The given code is a method definition in a class.
 It defines a method called `output_shape` that takes no arguments and returns a value of type `torch.Size`.